National Biosecurity Strategy

 It aligns our collective efforts towards a common purpose and provides a clear commitment to prioritised action and investment.
 This will ensure the system remains fit to meet the challenges of the next decade.

-The National Biosecurity Strategy is underpinned by the Intergovernmental Agreement on Biosecurity and will build on and provide a key next step to the National Biosecurity Statement, and federal, state, territory and sectoral biosecurity strategies.
+The National Biosecurity Strategy is underpinned by the Intergovernmental Agreement on Biosecurity and will build on and provide a key next step to the National Biosecurity Statement, and Australian, state and territory, and sectoral biosecurity strategies.

 Priority areas